 3. Paduka Sandals:

 Paduka sandals have been an essential element of Hindu mythology.
-It is effortless; it consists of a wooden sole and a knob for the toes to grip on.
+It is effortless; it consists of a wooden sole and a knob for the toes to grip.
 Even in the Ramayana, King Bharata kept his brother Rama’s paduka chappal on the throne.
 It’s a design that can be flaunted by men and women.

 The Emergence of this Footwear (Chappal) in Hippie Culture